Stephen Colbert's election night special on Showtime was supposed to be a comedy show. Instead, it turned into a wake.

 Earlier in the evening, it didn't seem like this was going to happen, with CNN reporting that a Trump senior advisor had told them, "It will take a miracle for us to win."
 But a miracle is seemingly what occurred, or, as many will call it, the apocalypse.

 As more and more states fell to Trump, the political commentators took on increasingly glum expressions.
 Not only because the candidate most of them were no doubt rooting for was losing, but also because of how clearly wrong they all had been.
 Rachel Maddow attempted to maintain a sunny disposition, constantly attempting to point out that things weren't as dire as they seemed.
 But by then, worldwide markets were crashing, as was the Canadian immigration website.
 (I'd like to add that the last part was a joke, but it's totally true).

 Judging by his appearance on NBC, somebody needs to set up a suicide watch for Glenn Beck.
 The conservative media personality turned his interview into a confessional therapy session, lambasting himself for his role in the turn of events (as usual, he gave himself far too much credit).
 He declared that if this is what being a conservative and a Republican meant, he wanted nothing to do with it.
 As with most Republicans, it was a case of too little, too late.
 There will be a lot of self-recrimination within the party, as well as with the Democrats, who had the chance to nominate Bernie Sanders but took the seemingly safer course.

-Meanwhile, as the night wore on, Colbert largely abandoned his comic persona while absorbing the increasingly dire election results during his interview with Heilemann and John Halperin.
+Meanwhile, as the night wore on, Colbert largely abandoned his comic persona while absorbing the increasingly dire election results during his interviews with Heilemann and Mark Halperin.